fastrgv/RufasSlider/README.md

 * Repaired block selection errors;
 * Added mouse drag as initiator of block moves;
 * Improved "rush" exit animation;

-**ver 2.8.8 -- 5dec18**

-* Updated to SDL2 v2.0.8 (all 3 platforms);

-**ver 2.8.7 -- 02sep18**

-* Found & fixed problems with C++ auto solvers.
-* Upgraded the C++ solvers to use improved splaytree code, and to use simpler and/or more robust search keys, including GMG and LinkRings.
-* Now using SDL v207 uniformly in codes for all platforms.
-* Removed Ada solvers;

 See full revision history at end of this file